cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-data-uploader/README.md

 The `"vector"` data type should be used to load 2D point, line or polygon geospatial data.
 The data loader does two things when uploading vector data:
-1. It uses the GDAL [`ogr2ogr`](https://gdal.org/programs/ogr2ogr.html#ogr2ogr) tool to read in data from a wide variety of file formats and output it to the PostgreSQL database in the stack.
+1. It uses the GDAL [`ogr2ogr`][ogr2ogr] tool to read in data from a wide variety of file formats and output it to the PostgreSQL database in the stack.
-The full list of file formats that `ogr2ogr` supports is given [here](https://gdal.org/drivers/vector/index.html#vector-drivers) although some of these might not be available depending on the exact GDAL Docker image being used, see [here](https://github.com/OSGeo/gdal/tree/master/docker) for details.
+The full list of file formats that `ogr2ogr` supports is given [here][vector-drivers] although some of these might not be available depending on the exact GDAL Docker image being used, see [here][gdal-docker] for details.
 2. It uses the GeoServer REST API to create a new layer in GeoServer that can be used to visualise the newly uploaded geometries.

 The options for these two processes are set using the following json objects within the respective data subset object in the dataset configuration file: